 The goal of this USC study is to look at how gut microbiota relates to social brain functioning in developing children using functional magnetic resonance imaging (fMRI).
 Using this safe brain imaging technique, we can take pictures of children’s brains while they do different tasks.

 You may qualify if:

 - Your child is typically developing OR has a diagnosis of Autism Spectrum Disorder OR has sensory over-responsivity / hypersensitivity.

 - You and your child are English-speaking.

 - You and your child will both fill out a set of questionnaires.

-- Your child will be asked to complete short cognitive and coordination tasks.
+- Your child will be asked to complete short cognitive tasks.

 - Magnetic resonance imaging (MRI) will be used to take pictures of your child's brain while he/she performs a task.